jcolag/entropy-arbitrage/2023-10-19-transfigurations.md

 I've watched this crew LARP as various detectives, build wooden models of sailing ships by hand, and develop new technologies for their personal edification, to say nothing of group meals and games on duty or loitering in the bar during their work shifts.
 How much quieter can their jobs even get?

-Also, I can find a species of wasp called [gelis](https://en.wikipedia.org/wiki/Gelis), but not much else, certainly not a constellation.
+Also, I can find a species of wasp called {% wiki Gelis|gelis|en %}, but not much else, certainly not a constellation.

  > **LAFORGE**: That's her.